alexdsbreslav/quicklooks/how_to_use_quicklook/chart_skeleton.md

 ## quicklook.chart_skeleton
 A chart skeleton is the background, title, axes, and axis labels.
 It is a skeleton (or wireframe, or background) that we will layer plots on to.
-Plots are various ways that we can visualize data like line plots, bar plots, histograms, scatter plots etc.

 ```python
 chart_skeleton = ql.chart_skeleton(
 size = ql.chart_size.notebook,